AlSch092/OKPOE/README.md

 # Updated: March 2024
 - Full and final upload of all files, no further development will be done on this project
-- Still requires a server (can be localhost) to feed memory addresses to the client, may be released soon in a seperate project
+- Still requires a server (can be localhost) to feed memory addresses to the client -> This can be found in the `OffsetServer` directory, and is written as a C# project
-- Was in its best/fully functional state around late 2023, with map botting working fluently

 # Updated: Jan 21 2023
 -Working on refactoring code, cleaned up the .ASM files, everything works great lately besides one occasional crash issue with std::string compares